dovecot/documentation/source/configuration_manual/fts/index.rst

 This could end up opening all the mails in the mailbox, which often isn't wanted.

-To disable this functionality, enable :ref:`plugin-fts-setting-fts_enforced`.
+To disable this functionality, enable :dovecot_plugin:ref:`fts_enforced`.

 Indexing Attachments